Coherence-Driven Quantum Battery Charging via Autonomous Thermal Machines: Energy Transfer, Memory Effects, and Ergotropy Enhancement: The dynamics of the composite QATM-Charger-Battery system

 $\mathcal{T}_{v}$ is not the average temperature between the temperatures $T_1$ and $T_2$, while in the equilibrium case, one can write $T_1=T_2=\mathcal{T}_{v}$.
-The virtual temperature can also determine the type of QATM, such as the Heat pump, refrigerator, engine, etc \cite{MODEL1}.
+The virtual temperature can also determine the type of QATM, such as the Heat pump, refrigerator, engine, etc \cite{MODEL1}. \\

 Let's introduce the Hamiltonian that describes, on one hand, the interaction between the field $f$ and the quantum charger, and on the other hand, the interaction between the quantum charger and the quantum battery.
 Indeed, it is expressed as follows:

 where